What Should Be in a Video Production Brief?

 Related proof

-- BrokerMate Commercial Video Production That Made Grand Rapids Look Like Shanghai
+- BrokerMate Fintech Launch and Product Video That Made Grand Rapids Look Like Shanghai

-SALT produced BrokerMate's global launch commercial by making one day in Manhattan and two days in Grand Rapids feel like a multi-continent production.
-The result gave the brand a fast, global visual identity without the budget or timeline of a true international shoot.
+SALT produced BrokerMate's fintech launch and product-positioning video by making one day in Manhattan and two days in Grand Rapids feel like a multi-continent production.
+The result gave the platform a fast, global first impression without the budget or timeline of a true international shoot.

 FAQ